Modern Slavery Act 2015Compliance Statement 2019-2020

 - No discrimination is practiced within our organisation

-- Our employees are able to work in an environment free of physical, psychological or verbal abuse, the threat of abuse and sexual or other harassment and accordingly, these are prohibited.
+- Our employees are able to work in an environment free of physical, psychological or verbal abuse, the threat of abuse and sexual or other harassment are prohibited

 Compliance Process for Slavery and Human Trafficking

-- We operate Scheduled Compliance Audits on all Worker to ensure compliance with legal and client requirements
+- We operate Scheduled Compliance Audits on all workers to ensure compliance with legal and client requirements

 Our Supply Chain